git-emran/git-emran/README.md

 ## 📂 Check out what I am working on

+#### Writr

 [Writr](https://github.com/git-emran/simple-notes) - A Markdown writer desktop application.
 I call it Writr For now.
 It supports basic markup syntaxes.
-Working on File system, Adavnced markup syntaxes.
+Becasue I hate bloating or extending markdown.

+> Currently I am working on an intuitive File system and web view.

+#### Chess Engine

+[Chess Engine](https://github.com/git-emran/ChessEngine) - A Chess Engine written in python from scratch.
+I am a chess enthusiast and I love to play chess.
+So I have decided to write a chess engine that works the way I want it to, also to implement the features I want in a chess match.

 ## ⚡️ Where to Find Me